Kingdom of Mewar: Maharana Pratap Singh

 Pratap soon started to prepare for a big battle.
 He retired from his fortress until Chittor was recaptured, forbade the use of silver and gold in the kingdom, and forbade sowing of crops to prevent Mughal forces from acquiring supplies from his own land.
 The big battle came in the form of the Battle of Haldighati with Akbar sending Man Singh against the forces of Mewar headed by Pratap.
+The Battle of haldhighat though a victory proved very costly to Akbar and further expansions in Mewar were halted for a short time.
+After which it reassumed again with different generals over a period of time.
+In this phase, Maharana only defended his territory however when rebellions in different part of Mughal Empire concentrated the attention of Imperial Army there.
+He recovered most of Mewar expect Chittorgarh and Mandalgarh which remained in Mughal hands.